IseanB/UCR-Drone-Control/README.md

 # UCR Drone Control

-This repository combines a trajectory planning, communication protocol, and robotics libraries to autonomously control multiple drones.
-Our code is built with the [ROS (Melodic)](http://wiki.ros.org/melodic) and [PX4 Autopilot](https://github.com/PX4/PX4-Autopilot) frameworks to develop drone control software.
+This repository combines a trajectory planning, communication protocol, and robotics libraries for a simple interface to control multiple drones.
+Our code is built with the [ROS (Melodic)](http://wiki.ros.org/melodic) and [PX4 Autopilot](https://github.com/PX4/PX4-Autopilot) frameworks to develop the drone control software.
 The [MAV Trajectory Generation](https://github.com/ethz-asl/mav_trajectory_generation) library generates an optimized, minimum snap, path for our drones to follow.
 Finally, [MAVLink (MAVROS)](http://wiki.ros.org/mavros) is our primary messaging protocol, interfacing with the drones.

 ---